 Because of its remarkable characteristics, polyurea grease has become quite popular and is classified as a kind of grease produced from a combination of polyurea and talc.

-Key features: Outstanding resistance to water, petroleum oils, chemicals, it can even provide soluble protection against acids and bases.
-Although this type of grease is an electrical insulator, the melting point is at 125°C which means it’s able to handle high temperatures.
+Key features: Outstanding resistance to water, petroleum oils, and chemicals; it can even provide soluble protection against acids and bases.
+Although this grease is an electrical insulator, the melting point is 125°C, which means it can handle high temperatures.

-Uses: Mainly used in applications where corrosion must be limited or prevented, such as boilers that have high-pressure steam and weather stripping for doors.
-It can also be utilized in industrial manufacturing, household appliances, rubber manufacturing, textile machinery cleaners, automotive parts among other uses.
+Uses: Mainly used in applications where corrosion must be limited or prevented, such as high-pressure steam boilers and weather stripping for doors.
+It can also be used in industrial manufacturing, household appliances, rubber manufacturing, textile machinery cleaners, and automotive parts.

 7. Sodium Grease

-A kind of stringy, fibrous grease that was commonly used as a standard wheel bearing lubricant for many years.
-Very general purpose so many variations exist and cheap to purchase.
+A stringy, fibrous grease that was commonly used as a standard wheel-bearing lubricant for many years.
+Very general purpose, so many variations exist and are cheap to purchase.